Are You Aware Of The 3 Major Side Effects Of Oil Pulling? Find Them Here!

 In this technique, you swish and gargle edible oil in your mouth for 5-10 minutes and spit it out.

-Ayurveda claims oil pulling to be effective against 30 systemic diseases ranging from headache, sinus congestion, throat irritation, gingivitis, halitosis, migraine, gum inflammation, and diabetes to asthma.
+Ayurveda suggests that oil pulling benefits extend beyond maintaining oral health.
+It is believed to be effective against 30 systemic diseases ranging from headache, sinus congestion, throat irritation, gingivitis, halitosis, migraine, gum inflammation, and diabetes to asthma.
 However, traditional medicinal practices can prove to be harmful.
 Though there are a few, these side effects can be life-threatening if left unnoticed (1).

 Natacha, a blogger, explores the potentially less-than-pleasant side effects of oil pulling with coconut oil, sharing her own experience of a violent reaction that led to intense vomiting and dizziness.
 She highlights the need for careful consideration and awareness when trying health practices.
 She emphasizes, ” My personal decision is based on the fact that I’m not convinced it yields many of these ‘benefits’ I’ve read about.
 Most importantly, I’ve been observant and feel as great when I don’t oil pull as when I do–so then what’s the point of doing it (i)?”